COVID: UK and Israel suspend travel from southern African countries | DW | 26.11.2021

 Israel will also be stopping entry from those countries, as well as Mozambique.
 Returning Israelis will be required to quarantine.

-Meanwhile, Japan has followed a similar path, opting to tighten their border controls for visitors from southern Africa.
+Meanwhile, Japan has followed a similar path, opting to tighten their border controls for visitors from the same six southern African countries.

 South Africa's National Institute for Communicable Diseases (NICD) confirmed that there had been 22 confirmed cases of the B.1.1.529 variant, and said more were expected.